 Things to Do in Branson for Seniors

 You weren't exactly thrilled when those publications for "seniors" started showing up in your mailbox.
-Still, you have to admit there's something special about that time in life when you don't worry about punching the clock, and fawning over the grandkids is your favorite pastime.
-And every now and then, it's nice to get away, just the two of you, to reflect on life's little blessings and to spend time together.
-So the next time you're not running to ball games or recitals or providing free daycare, take a trip to Branson, where there’s no age limit on fun.
+Still, you have to admit, there's something special about that time in life when you're no longer "working for the weekend" but instead spending your days fawning over the grandkids.
+That being said, every now and then it's nice to get away, just the two of you, to reflect on life's little blessings and spend time together.
+So the next time you're not running to ball games or recitals or providing free daycare, take a trip to Branson where there’s no age limit on fun.

 Need some guidance?
 Here's a look at six can't-miss activities and attractions for seniors to enjoy in Branson:

-Relax and rejuvenate: Even if your days of the 8 to 5 are over, you still find it difficult to unwind completely.
-There's work to do at home, family obligations, friends to keep up with.
+- Relax and rejuvenate: Even if the good ol' "8 to 5" days are over, you may still find it difficult to unwind completely.
+There's work to do at home, family obligations and friends to keep up with.
 It's exhausting.
 Take a minute - maybe 60 or 90 of them - to relax with a visit to one of Branson's spas.
 Whether you go for a full body massage or simply a quick manicure or pedicure, it's fine to let someone pamper you for a change.